aedoler/SimStat/readme.rst

 Option 2)
 *********

-To obtain the confidence interval for a sample, when the raw sample data is availanle in a csv format, use the following syntax below:
+To obtain the confidence interval for a sample, when the raw sample data is available in a csv format, use the following syntax below:

  python simstat.py data [data_file] [conf]